oceanprotocol-archive/tech-spikes-2017-to-2019/25-decentralized-re-encryption/README.md

 ![nucypher PRE scheme from nuchyper whitepaper](images/nucypher-pre-scheme.png)

-NuCypher implements a [threshold split-key re-encryption scheme](https://arxiv.org/pdf/1707.06140.pdf) to decentralize as follows:
+NuCypher implements a [threshold split-key re-encryption scheme](https://arxiv.org/pdf/1707.06140.pdf) as follows:

 - Alice broadcasts data (with a smart contract policy) and a re-encryption key to the network (proxies/nodes).
 - The re-encryption key is splitted between different nodes.
 Splitting the key splits trust.
 - The trust relies on how much a proxy's/node's nucypher token staked as a collateral.
-- When Bob asks to re-encrypt using his public key, proxies will use threshold re-encryption keys to re-encrypt the payload using re-encryption keys.
+- When Bob asks for re-encryption using his public key, proxies will use threshold re-encryption keys to re-encrypt the payload and send it back to Bob.
-- Finally, Bob decrypt and read the message.
+- Finally, Bob decrypts and reads the message.

-Nucypher implemented a new PRE librray to do that called [pyUmbral](https://github.com/nucypher/pyUmbral).
-Aquick demo is shown below:
+Nucypher implemented a new PRE librray called [pyUmbral](https://github.com/nucypher/pyUmbral) to do that.
+The demo below shows how to use PRE in Nuchyper:

 [<img src="https://img.youtube.com/vi/M8IZ1MTOd24/maxresdefault.jpg" width="100%">](https://youtu.be/M8IZ1MTOd24)

+## Tokenomics

+TBD

-# Keep Netwrork
+# Keep Network

+TBD

 # Secret Network

+TBD

 # Enzypt